garvin-stack/IRremote/README.md

 ## Setup
 1. Find appropriate USB to UART driver(CP210x/CH340) that corresponds to your ESP32.
-  - Install visual studio code
-- Go to extensions on visual studio code, download PlatformIO IDE and C/C++
+2. Install visual studio code, go to extensions on visual studio code, download PlatformIO IDE and C/C++
-- Open PlatformIO IDE(click on the icon on the side) and create a project
+3. Open PlatformIO IDE(click on the icon on the side) and create a project
-- Select Board: Expressif ESP32 Dev Module and Framework: Arduino
+4. Select Board: Expressif ESP32 Dev Module and Framework: Arduino
-- Go to PlatformIO IDE Libraries and add IRremote project by Armin Joachimsmeyer
+5. Go to PlatformIO IDE Libraries and add IRremote project by Armin Joachimsmeyer
-- In the platform.ini file type in
+6. In the platform.ini file type in
 ```sh
 monitor_speed = 115200
 ```
-- Git clone this repository
-- Delete the old src file and move src folder out of IRremote folder from repository
+7. Git clone this repository, delete the old src file and move src folder out of IRremote folder from repository
-- Go into workspace and run >Tasks: Run Build Task and select PlatformIO: Build filename
+8. Go into workspace and run >Tasks: Run Build Task and select PlatformIO: Build filename
-- Now run >PlatformIO: Upload and follow with >PlatformIo: Serial Monitor
+9. Now run >PlatformIO: Upload and follow with >PlatformIo: Serial Monitor

 ## Usage
 ### Receive